Vehicle Consent FormPage address: http://www.mnsu.edu/vehicles/ehicleonsentorm.html

 September 18, 2009 - The guideline for driver's license record checks has been developed as part of the Travel Management Procedure 5.19.3 and is now available at: http://www.mnscu.edu/board/procedure/519p3g1.html.

 The standards that are utilized for the Vehicle Consent Form by Risk Management's Motor Vehicle Record check are as follows: vehicles/summary_of_drivers_vua.pdf

 Complete and submit this form if you wish to drive a state vehicle.
-The following is the link for the Vehicle Use Consent Form submission: https://secure2.mnsu.edu/vehicleservices (previously known as the Vehicle Use Agreement).
-It will be directly transmitted to Risk Management, they will initiate a request for your Motor Vehicle Record (MVR) for review.
+The following is the link for the Vehicle Use Consent Form submission: https://secure2.mnsu.edu/vehicleservices This information will be directly transmitted to Risk Management, who will initiate a request for your Motor Vehicle Record (MVR) for review.
 An e-mail will be submitted to you verifying your driving status within 5 - 7 business days.